ALA Library Fact Sheet 23

 Día Book List.
 El día de los niños/El día de los libros (Children's Day/Book Day) is celebrated every year on April 30.
-The Día book list brochure, provided in PDF format, includes suggestions for children's books available in several languages, resource websites, and literacy tips for parents in both English and Spanish.
-The list is divided into age groups: Ages Birth-4; Ages 4-8; Ages 8-12; and Ages 12-up.
+Día book list brochures, provided in PDF format, include suggestions for children's books available in several languages, resource websites, and literacy tips for parents in both English and Spanish.
+The lists are divided into age groups: Ages Birth-4; Ages 4-8; Ages 8-12; and Ages 12-up.

 - Graphic Novels Reading List - 2013 update | Graphic novels - 2012 update of core collection.
 In 2011, the ALSC (Association for Library Service to Children, a division of ALA) Board of Directors directed the Quicklists Consulting Committee to create a list of core titles than can be used when starting or maintaining a children’s graphic novel collection.
 The intended audience is librarians selecting books for inclusion in public libraries serving elementary school-age children.
 We attempted to create a list of core titles that can be used when starting or maintaining a children's graphic novel collection.
 The list, both the 2013 and 2012 versions, is divided into age groups by school grade: Grades K-2, Grades 3-5, Grades 6-8.